 The basic foundation of all security online nowadays can be summed up in two features: a strong password and the use of two-factor authentication (2FA).
-For years, the standard for 2FA authentication was the Google Authenticator app, but it is now widely considered insecure.
-So which are the most secure 2FA apps in 2023?
+For years, the standard for 2FA authentication has been the Google Authenticator app, but there are security settings you NEED to understand as well as more secure alternatives (such as 2FA keys) that are worth considering.

 As I’ve already shared in my explanation of 2-factor authentication, the process can be accomplished in one of three popular ways: